Secretary of State for Transport and Sustainable Mobility

-The secretary of state for transport and sustainable mobility (SETMOS) is a high-ranking official of the Ministry of Development of the Government of Spain.
-The SETMOS is appointed by the Monarch on the advice of the minister of development.
+The secretary of state for transport and sustainable mobility is a senior minister of the Spanish Ministry of Transport responsible for assisting the minister in the design and implementation of the government policy on transport infrastructure and in the regulation of land, maritime and air transport.

-The secretary of state is responsible for planning and proposing the ministry policy on transport infrastructure and for defining, proposing and carrying out the ministry policy on land, maritime and air transport of nationwide competence, as well as those related to port and airport transport infrastructures through its dependent bodies, public enterprises and agencies.

-For these purposes, the Secretariat of State is structured through three main departments: the General Secretariat for Land Transport, General Secretariat for Air and Maritime Transport and the General Secretariat for Sustainable Mobility.
+The secretary of state is appointed by the Monarch on the advice of the minister of transport.
+Since 29 November 2023, José Antonio Santano Clavero has served as such.

 History

 Although there have previously been some Secretariats of State with powers on sustainability and housing, the origin of this secretariat of State dates back to the Royal Decree of 17 December 1993, which created the Secretariat of State for Territorial Policy and Public Works.
 This secretariat was entrusted with «the preparation of the Infrastructure Master Plan, the National Hydrological Plan and the sectoral plans of the different modes of transport that develop the Master Plan».

 In 1996, with the change of name of the Ministry of Development, that Secretariat of State was abolished and the secretary of state for infrastructure and transport was created, assuming a very similar structure to the current one.
 With this reform, the secretary of state loses the powers on housing that the undersecretary of development assumed.

 In May 2000, the Secretariat was renamed the Secretariat of State for Infrastructures, recovering the competences in housing that it exercised through the Directorate-General for Housing, Architecture and Urbanism but losing the competences in transportation, which were transferred to the Undersecretariat.

 In 2004, the Secretariat of State was renamed the Secretariat of State for Infrastructure and Planning, losing the competencies in housing that become part of the recovered Ministry of Housing.
 The transportation responsibilities continued separated when the General Secretariat for Transport was created with direct dependence on the Minister.
 From 2009 to end 2011 it was called Secretariat of State for Planning and Infrastructure.

 Due to the economic crisis and the need to cut public spending, in late 2011 a multitude of competencies spread across various bodies were unified in a single one called Secretariat of State for Infrastructure, Transport and Housing, which was developed with a similar structure to that of the secretary of state for infrastructure and transport of 1996.

 By Royal Decree 829/2023, of November 20, as was the case in 2004, it lost its powers over housing, which were assumed by the reestablished Ministry of Housing through the Secretariat of State for Housing and Urban Agenda.